Entropy and diffusion characterize mutation accumulation and biological information loss: Results

-Entropy has been quantified in many biological systems and distributions\cite{adami_evolution_2024}.
-Even the same system may be modeled by entropy in different different ways.
-For example, taking only a single cell of an aging tissue or from the \emph{E. coli} MA, entropy can be quantified by the amount of information lost from acquiring 1, 2, or 80 mutations.
+Entropy can be calculated in diverse contexts.
+As described by Manfred Eigen in 1971\cite{eigen_selforganization_1971} and summarized more recently\cite{adami_evolution_2024}, mutation itself absent selection is an event of entropic gain within a system.
+It is easy enough to state that \textit{information has been lost} when an \emph{E. coli} genome acquires a random mutation, but the statement is quantifiable.
+Using an information theoretic construction, when a cell acquires a mutation, the mutation could be anywhere in the genome and be of any base-substitution.
+The more mutations that are acquired, the more combinations are possible which could describe the original ancestor state, when agnostically looking back in time from a derived mutation-accumulated state.
+For example, taking only a single cell of an aging tissue or from the \emph{E. coli} MA, entropy can be quantified by the amount of information lost from acquiring 1, 2, or 80 random mutations.
 Under the assumption that each mutation has an average effect and a simplified model assuming only two states, mutated or not, the entropy can be quantified by the binomial: